S. Ilan Troen

 Ilan Troen (אילן טרואן) is an Israeli scholar.
 He is the Karl, Harry and Helen Stoll Professor of Israel Studies at Brandeis University.

 Biography

 Selwyn Ilan Troen grew up in the Boston, Massachusetts area.
 He is a graduate of Brandeis, with an M.A. and Ph.D. from the University of Chicago.

+In 2023, Troen's daughter, Deborah Mathias, was murdered in the Holit Attack, along with his son-in-law, Shlomi.
+His grandson, Rotem was wounded but survived the attack.

 Academic career

 When he joined the Brandeis faculty, the university announced that it was creating a chair in Israel Studies in order "to develop an accurate historical understanding of the origin and development of the State of Israel and its place in the world."

 Troen believes that Israel's secular culture "has drawn from two important traditions: the prophetic tradition within Judaism and universal values generated by an enlightenment society."

 Troen is a founder of the journal Israel Studies.